dajay019/Qlearly/Readme.md

 Steps to execute:
-Once the gradle build is successful, Please update the crx file path (on test client machine) in the test.properties file Open command prompt and navigate to the path where build.gradle is accessible and run "gradle --rerun-tasks executetests" and the tests will be executed and reports are generated in the local machine workspace under reports directory
+Once the gradle build is successful, Please update the crx file path (on test client machine) in the test.properties file Open command prompt and navigate to the path where build.gradle is accessible and run "gradle --rerun-tasks executetests" tests will be executed and reports are generated in the local machine workspace under reports directory